phetsims/equality-explorer/doc/model.md

 Equality Explorer allows the student to build equations and inequalities (herein referred to as _equations_) by placing _terms_ on a _balance scale_.
 The scale has a finite number of _cells_ in which to place terms.
 The 2 sides of the scale correspond to the 2 sides of an equation, which is shown above the scale.

+Equations are built using `constant terms` (e.g. '1', '-1', '5') and `variable terms`.
+Variables terms have a coefficient, e.g. '5x', '-2x'.
+If the coefficient is 1 or -1, then 'x' or '-x' is shown respectively.

+Throughout the simulation, fractional constants and coefficients are reduced.
+E.g. 4/6 becomes 2/3; -10/2 becomes -5.

 There are 2 modes of operation when building equations:

 (1) Like terms occupy separate cells on the scale, and can be combined only if they sum to zero.
 This is the mode of operation in the _Basics_, _Numbers_ and _Variables_ screens.